.avif)

 How does Tailscale pricing work on Fly.io?

-Tailscale itself offers a free tier and paid business plans, but on Fly.io, you don’t pay extra to enable WireGuard tunnels between Fly-hosted machines in your app.
+Tailscale itself offers a free tier and paid business plans, but on Fly.io, users don’t pay extra to enable WireGuard tunnels between Fly-hosted machines in their app.
 That means:

-- Encrypted machine-to-machine communication via Tailscale tech is included
+- Encrypted machine-to-machine communication is included at no setup cost.

-- If you integrate with external Tailscale networks or ACLs, you’ll need a Tailscale business plan
+- If users integrate with external Tailscale networks or ACLs, they’ll need a Tailscale business plan.

 Compute (VMs)

 Machines are billed per second.
 A shared 256 MB instance costs approximately $0.0027 per hour, or around $1.94 per month if it runs continuously.
-Larger instances increase linearly in cost.
-Fly also offers reserved pricing at a 40% discount if you commit to using a machine type in a specific region for a year.
+Larger instances scale in a predictable, linear cost structure, making budgeting simpler.

 Storage

 Persistent volumes are priced at $0.15 per GB per month.
-You pay for provisioned size, whether it’s full or not, and storage costs continue even if the VM is stopped.
+Users pay for provisioned size, whether it’s full or not, and storage costs continue even if the VM is stopped.

 Bandwidth

 Outbound data starts at $0.02 per GB in North America and Europe.
 Other regions can cost up to $0.12 per GB.
 Inbound bandwidth is free.
-Regional transfers and private traffic between Fly apps are usually discounted or included.
+Inbound traffic and same-region app/machine traffic remain free under granular rates

 Add-ons and services